saluumaa/Leader-board/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

->To do list application helps you to manage your daily task effectively and let you reserve your schedule and daily plan!
+>Leaderboard is an API that allows you to post your score and see the scores of other players.

 **[Leaderboard project]**